DHTMLX/docs-kanban/docs/guides/working_with_data.md

 ## Example

-In this snippet you can see how to use JS Kanban API for working with data:
+In this snippet you can see how to use Kanban API for working with data:

 <iframe src="https://snippet.dhtmlx.com/61crsls3?mode=js" frameborder="0" class="snippet_iframe" width="100%" height="600"></iframe>